AlexisRodriguezCS/FileCompression/README.md

 <a name="about"></a>
 ## About The Project

-This is a C++ program that performs file compression and decompression using the Hoffman Coding technique.
-The program utilizes a priority queue implemented with a custom binary search tree and a hashmap.
-The nodes within the binary search tree are organized based on their priority, and nodes with the same priority are allowed and connected as a linked list.
+This C++ program is designed to perform file compression and decompression using the Hoffman Coding technique.
+It employs a priority queue, which is implemented as a custom binary search tree and a hashmap.
+Nodes within the binary search tree are organized by priority, allowing for efficient compression and decompression of files.
+When nodes have the same priority, they are linked as a linked list.

-The program functions as a file/string compression algorithm and allows for the compression and decompression of files using the Huffman algorithm.
-It makes use of binary trees and priority queues to achieve its functionality.
+The program functions as a file/string compression algorithm, providing the ability to compress and decompress files using the Huffman algorithm.
+It utilizes binary trees to encode and decode the data, while the priority queue determines the order in which the data is processed.
+The program's use of binary trees and priority queues allows it to provide an efficient and effective compression algorithm.

+One notable feature of this program is its use of a custom priority queue.
+By implementing the priority queue as a binary search tree and hashmap.h file, the program is able to accommodate nodes with the same priority.
+This allows for more efficient compression and decompression of files, as the program can group nodes with the same priority together in the tree.

-In summary, this C++ program provides an implementation of the Huffman Coding technique for file compression and decompression.
-It uses a custom priority queue implemented as a binary search tree and hashmap.h file, with nodes organized by priority and linked as necessary.
-This program is a useful tool for anyone looking to compress and decompress files or strings in their work or personal projects.
+Overall, this C++ program provides a powerful implementation of the Hoffman Coding technique for file compression and decompression.
+It makes use of a custom priority queue that's implemented as a binary search tree and hashmap.h file, allowing for efficient grouping of nodes with the same priority.
+The program is a valuable tool for anyone who needs to compress and decompress files or strings, providing an efficient and effective compression algorithm.

 Here's an online demo of the project hosted on [repl.it](https://replit.com/@Alexisrz/FileCompression) for you to try out.